This page contains common problems people have with Krita

 - 8 Reference

-Krita start with a black or blank canvas and nothing changes when you try to draw/shows a black or blank screen on my Windows system with an Intel GPU
+Krita starts with a black or blank canvas and nothing changes when you try to draw/shows a black or blank screen on my Windows system with an Intel GPU

 This is a bug in the Intel OpenGL driver.
 Update to 10.18.14 or later.
 On Windows 8.0 and 8.1, you might need to manually install the driver.
 Follow the instructions from the Intel Website.
 (No, we don’t know either why they made installing an updated driver so hard.)